By Nicole Bartnik: Subscribe to Nicole's RSS feed

 Follow us

-During that game, the president gave a brief halftime interview with ESPN regarding Team USA's chances in London.
+During that game, the president gave a brief halftime interview with ESPN regarding Team USA's chances in London."Obviously the talent that we've got at this point is unbelievable. ...
+So there's no reason that we shouldn't bring home the gold.
+We just have to stay focused," he said.

 Obama's interest and enthusiasm for sports extends far beyond basketball.
 He frequents the green on many Sundays for a round of golf, regularly follows college and professional football, and is a knowledgeable baseball fan, and the White House is not shy about sharing the president's fandom.